Did You Know?!

 Cedar twigs and pine needles can also become aerodigestive foreign bodies.

-In the European Union each year, an estimated 400 children (14 years or younger) die from choking.[Ref:34]
+In the European Union each year, approximately 20 children (14 years or younger) die from choking on a toy.[Ref:34]